dentarg/auth0-blog/_posts/2017-05-05-the-google-doc-phishing-scam.markdown

 ## How to avoid Phishing Scams

 Phishing scams have been around for a long time and they aren't going anywhere soon.
 Just last year, there was a case of a hacker who [stole nude pictures from celebrities](http://www.bbc.com/news/technology-36702837) via a phishing scam that targeted iCloud accounts.

-Here are just a few tips to prevent you from falling victim to these scams.
+Here are just a few tips below to prevent you from falling victim to these scams.

 1. **Look out for fake and forged Sites:** Verify that the site is secure by ensuring that the URL starts with https:// instead of http.
 Look out for typos in the site name and URL.
 2. **Install an Anti-Phishing Toolbar:** You can install these toolbars on your Internet browsers.
 It checks the sites that you are visiting and compares them to lists of known phishing sites.